situmtech/react-native/README.md

 ## Running the example

-Check the [example/README](./example/README.md) file of this repository to create your first Flutter application using Situm React Native.
+Check the [example/README](./example/README.md) file of this repository to create your first React Native application using Situm React Native.
 In this example app you will find example screens for each method the plugin exposes.

 ### Configure the plugin on your React Native project